CONTENT

 seasonal-healthcare-reminder-text-convo-example

-9. Provide general updates and announcements.
+9. Provide healthcare updates and announcements to patients.

 Have updates about new hours, equipment, services, or plans for renovation?
 Keeping patients in the loop about those new things is key for your continued growth.
 Mass Texting lets you reach all your patients at once so they know what you have to offer.